kngeno/stdm-configurations/README.md

 See the topic on Designing and Generating Documents in the user manual: [Desing a Document Template](https://www.stdm.gltn.net/docs/1_7/Designing_a_Document_Template.htm) & [Generating Documents Using Templates](https://www.stdm.gltn.net/docs/1_7/Generating_Documents_Using_Templates.htm)

-### Organization Overview
+### Content Organization

-The STDM data profiles and report templates are organized according to application contexts within countries i.e. Zambia has two application contexts namely: Customary Land  and Informal Settlement.
+The STDM data profiles and report templates are organized according to application contexts within countries.

 ### Prerequisites